Citations and Appeals Process

 Approved and signed on the 12th day of May, 1998

 Nancy A. Michael, Mayor

-Any student having a vehicle in Greencastle is required to obtain and properly display a parking permit for his/her vehicle.
+Any student having a vehicle in Greencastle is required to obtain and properly display a parking permit for their vehicle.
 Additionally, all students are required to understand and abide by the DePauw student parking regulations.
 Beginning with the 1998-99 academic year, the University administration has charged the DePauw Police Department with enforcing the permit requirement on University property as well as parking along city streets.